-Paul has for many years been a remarkable technical force at EPI-USE Labs.
-As SVP of the ALM Products, his portfolio includes System Landscape Optimization, and his hands-on experience of implementing Data Sync Manager and helping clients to manage data across the breadth of their SAP landscapes is unique.
-He has specialised knowledge about data security and how GDPR (the General Data Protection Regulation) impacts companies running SAP.
+Paul has been a remarkable technical force at EPI-USE Labs for many years.
+As SVP of the ALM Products, his portfolio includes System Landscape Optimization, Data Privacy and Archiving.
+He has extensive hands-on experience of implementing Data Sync Manager and helping clients to manage data across the breadth of their SAP landscapes.

 Make it easy to keep your multiple instances and employee data synced and secure, in your SuccessFactors and ABAP landscapes

 SAP SuccessFactors introduced tools very early on to assist with privacy legislation compliance for your Production instances.
 You can read more about this in Raghavendra Kumar’s excellent blog including support for Data Subject Access Requests, purging of historical data, blocking data from some users and Read Access logging.

 But beyond the Production SuccessFactors instance, the same data is often residing elsewhere.
 In this short blog, I’ll talk about where that is, and what you can do about it: